BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-1/articles/installfest.md

 ### Github User Account

 1. Visit the Github Signup page at <https://github.com/join>
 2. Create a user account and select a unique user name.
+Keep in mind that potential employers will be looking at your user name.
+You can keep it fun but make sure that it is professional.
 3. **Optional**: Read about [Getting started with Github](https://docs.github.com/en/github/getting-started-with-github)

-#### Heroku User Account
+### Heroku User Account

 For the Heroku Command Line Tools to work correctly you will need a Heroku user account.